alf-p-steinbach/C---how-to---make-non-English-text-work-in-Windows/how-to-use-utf8-in-windows.md

 ### 1. *How* to display non-English characters in the console.

+Using the Windows API’s `wchar_t` based functionality is still the common way to make Windows applications work well with Unicode, even if Windows got support for UTF-8 in June 2019.
+However such `wchar_t` based code works only in Windows.
+This *how to* is about portable `char` based code.

-To make ordinary output via e.g. `cout` work in Windows you need to take control of four text encodings (how text is represented as a sequence of byte values):
+To make ordinary output via e.g. `cout` work in Windows you need to take control of four **text encodings** (how text is represented as a sequence of byte values):

 1. The encoding your editor saves source code files with.
 2. The encoding the compiler assumes for a source code file.
 3. The encoding the compiler uses to store `char` based literals.
 4. The encoding the console assumes for a program’s byte stream output.

+To make classical file open functions work with international characters in file names, and to make the arguments of `main` work with international text, you additionally need to take control of

+5. The encoding that `char` based Windows API functions assume (called the process’ “ANSI” encoding).

 The simplest is to set all these to UTF-8.